lkdjiin/happy_phone_number/README.markdown

 ### Caveats

 *Happy Phone Number* know only french and belgian phone numbers for the time being.
-You could contribute to add formatting for your country.
+You could contribute to add formatter for your country.
 It's not so hard, let me know if you need some help.

 *Mask formatting* doesn't work for international phone number format.